- Download our Moving to Bangkok Guide (PDF)

 - CON: Traffic jams

-It is well known that dealing with heavy traffic is a consequence of living in Bangkok, but it doesn’t mean that travelling around the city is as difficult and laborious as one may be led to believe.
+It is well known that dealing with heavy traffic is a consequence of living in Bangkok, but it doesn’t mean that travelling around the city is as difficult and laborious as expats may be led to believe.
 There are many great options for avoiding traffic – they just require thinking ahead and planning journeys accordingly.
-That said, expats who choose to drive are likely to find rush hour traffic a headache.
+That said, expats who choose to drive are likely to find rush-hour traffic a headache.

 Lifestyle in Bangkok